Miretz/miretz.github.io/_posts/2018-02-13-starting-new-projects.markdown

     - focus on main features or particular user stories
 3. Make sure that the prototype is **fully functional** for at least one of the user stories

-## Reserach phase
+## Research phase

 1. Decide who will be your **target audience**
 2. Enable access to the prototype for a sample of your **target audience**
 3. Design and develop techniques to quickly **gather feedback**
-4. Integrate **analytics** and measure the usage, look for patterns in user behaviour
+4. Integrate **analytics** and measure the usage, look for patterns in user behavior
 5. **Act on the feedback** by improving the prototype
 6. **Iterate**, unless you realize the project might be a failure

 ## Development phase

-When the project reaches this phase we could say that the project has officialy started.
-This does not mean that it will be sucessful, but we minimized the chance of working on something which is not feasible.
+When the project reaches this phase we could say that the project has officially started.
+This does not mean that it will be successful, but we minimized the chance of working on something which is not feasible.
 I will expand more on the topic of software project development in one of my next posts.
 Thanks for reading the article and good luck on your own projects!